thomascombe/opinionated-php-laravel-guidelines/README.md

 ```

 ### Variables naming
-Variables name need to explain you code, code is auto-documented with naming.
+Variables name NEED to explain your code, code is auto-documented with naming.
-You have to avoid generic names.
+You HAVE TO avoid generic names.

 ```php
 // This code is just an illustration for variables naming.